jarvismayur/-Hackerrank-Problem-Solving-Python/Python/README.md

 ## Find Angle MBC
 **Definition**: The "Find Angle MBC" problem requires calculating the angle
-$\angle$𝑀𝐵𝐶
-∠MBC in a right-angled triangle using trigonometry.
+$\angle$ 𝑀𝐵𝐶  in a right-angled triangle using trigonometry.
 This problem helps practice basic trigonometric functions and understanding angles in geometric shapes.

 - **Problem Statement**
 You are given a right-angled triangle ABC, where M is the midpoint of the hypotenuse AB.
 You need to find the angle $\angle$ MBC (in degrees) using the lengths of sides AB and BC.